dmlc/xgboost/doc/tutorials/advanced_custom_obj.rst

 classes of solvers.

-For simplicity, this example will nevertheless reuse the same likelihood and gradient functions that were defined earlier alongside with SciPy's L-BFGS solver to obtain the optimal vector-valued intercept:
+For simplicity, this example will nevertheless reuse the same likelihood and gradient functions that were defined earlier alongside with SciPy's / R's L-BFGS solver to obtain the optimal vector-valued intercept:

 .. code-block:: python
+    :caption: Python

     from scipy.optimize import minimize